bgctw/UnionWrappers.jl/README.md

 f_dispatch_eltype(wrap_eltype((1,2.0))) # error because of mixed type
 ```

-# Dispatching on Dimesnion of arrays
+# Dispatching on Dimension of arrays

 For simple ComponentArrays, the size of the array dimensions are known.
 The number of dimensions and their sizes can be stored in the wrapper in addition